 In february 2017, FNG’s Belgian brands CKS, Limon, Superstar, fred & ginger and Ginger (under fred + ginger concept) have joined Fair Wear Foundation.

-Performance Check 2018
+Brand Performance Check 2019

-FWF recommends FNG to consolidate its supply base by limiting the number of suppliers in its ‘tail end’.
-To achieve this, members should determine whether suppliers where they buy less than 2% of their FOB are of strategic relevance.
+FWF recommends that FNG consolidates its supply base even more by limiting the number of suppliers in its ‘tail end’.
+To achieve this, members should determine whether (suppliers where they buy less than 2% of their FOB) are of strategic relevance.
 Shortening the tail will reduce the social compliance risks the member is exposed to and will allow the member to improve working conditions in a more efficient and effective way.
-Also, FWF recommends FNG to actively address the topic of prices and how they relate to wages in order to be able to address root causes of wages below living wage.
+In addition, FWF recommends FNG to organise training in production locations to increase awareness of the Code of Labour Practices and labour rights in general.

 Benchmarking score: 53